derRiesenOtter/bachelor/docs/thesis/discussion.typ

 == Choosing the best Model

-In the second phase, several alternative @nn architectures were tested, all of which were more complex and, in theory, more expressive than the two-layer @cnn used as the baseline.
-Although some of these models achieved results comparable to the baseline, none were able to surpass its performance.
+After the simple two layer @cnn performed the best in the first tests, some more complex alternatives, including a three layer @cnn, a @bilstm model and a Transformer, were tested.
+Although some of these models achieved results comparable to the two layer model, none was able to surpass its performance.
 A previous study that focused on DNA-protein binding also came to the conclusion that the performance of @cnn::pl decreases with network complexity when there is insufficient training data.
-In their case the more complex models only started to outperform the simple models when they used a training set of 40,000 samples. @zeng_convolutional_2016
+In their case the more complex models only started to outperform the simple models when they used a training set of 40,000 samples

-There are likely two main reasons for this.
-First, complex models—particularly transformer-based architectures—tend to be more data-hungry.
-The dataset used in this study contained only around 10,000 entries, with approximately 2,000 positive samples.
-This limited size is likely insufficient for effectively training deeper or more complex models, which require large-scale data to generalize well.
+@zeng_convolutional_2016.
+This reasoning is probably applicable for @bilstm models and Transformers too, as they are also more complex.
+The datasets used in this study contained only around 10,000 entries at most.
+This limited size is likely insufficient for effectively training deeper or more complex models.

-Second, the two-layer @cnn may simply be particularly well-suited for this task.
-Convolutional networks are highly efficient at capturing local patterns in sequences, which may help in identifying subtle sequence motifs relevant to
-@llps, even if these motifs are not highly conserved.
-This local pattern recognition likely gives the @cnn an advantage when data is limited.

 It should also be noted that the alternative models were only evaluated using a single set of hyperparameters.
 It is possible that with more extensive tuning,